POLICY FOR PROTECTION OF CHILDREN AND VULNERABLE ADULTS

 SDI UK DESIGNATED SAFEGUARDING OFFICERS AND CONTACT DETAILS

-Where there is a safeguarding concern about a child, young person or vulnerable adult or someone’s behavior, it is everyone’s responsibility to report this to one of the designated safeguarding leads listed below.
+Where there is a safeguarding concern about a child, young person or vulnerable adult or someone’s behaviour, it is everyone’s responsibility to report this to one of the designated safeguarding leads listed below.
 You must write down what you have seen or heard, report it to one of the officers below and they will then take any further action required.

 Other Important Contacts

-Bhuvan Sharma - Director bhuvan.sharma@me.com | +44 775 744 2625
+glen.dmello@shiamak.com | +44 775 744 2625